Fire on Mount Kilimanjaro reignites | Africanews

 The forests surrounding it form part of a national park, and Kilimanjaro National Park is listed as a UNESCO World Heritage site, in part because many endangered species live there.

-The latest blaze at the mountain comes two years after another fire raged for a week in October 2020 across 95 square kilometres (37 square miles).
+The latest blaze at the mountain comes two years after another fire raged for a week in October 2020 across 95 square kilometers (37 square miles).

 ***AFP***